oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 no weird UI mistakes or other problems.
 Also, if there are any newly added fields, try to fill them out and test that different inputs are correctly accepted/rejected.

-Throttle the network (to 3G) using the browser Developer Tools.
+Throttle the network (to 3G) using the browser Developer Tools (see references below).
 There should be no performance or UI issues while the network is slow.

-Reference:
+References:
  - Chrome: https://css-tricks.com/throttling-the-network/
  - Firefox: https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor/Throttling
 -->